 - Goal: To be a fully paperless practice

-- Action plan: Implement a cloud-based EMR system that fully integrates with billing software and allows you to securely store and access patient and practice information from one digital platform.
+- Action plan: Implement a cloud-based Electronic Medical Record (EMR) system that fully integrates with billing software and allows you to securely store and access patient & practice information from one digital platform.

 - Measure of success: Have 0 paper patient files in use within three months.